 Which is the best Lifetime ISA?

-Providers have been slow to bring out Lifetime ISAs so there’s still not vast choice.
-At the time of writing, the best rate on a Cash LISA was 1.1% from Newcastle Building Society.
+Providers have been slow to bring out Lifetime ISAs so there’s still not a vast choice.
+At the time of writing, the best rate on a Cash LISA is 4.00% from Moneybox (this includes an introductory bonus of 0.75% for the first 12 months).
 But the draw of the LISA isn’t the interest rate anyway, it’s the 25% government bonus and you’ll get this whether you open a cash or an investment version.

 Your choice will also depend on the purpose of your LISA – if you’re using it to save for a house deposit, when are you likely to need the cash?
 If it’s in less than three years, cash is probably a better option.
 If you’re using the retirement element and you’ve got years ahead of you, choose a Stocks & Shares LISA.
-Look for platforms with a good fund range if you want to do it yourself, or if you want a ready-made one, robo-adviser Nutmeg offers a fully managed LISA or a cheaper fixed allocation one which requires less management, and there’s even an ethical option.
+Look for platforms with a good fund range if you want to do it yourself, or if you want a ready-made one, robo-adviser Nutmeg offers a fully managed LISA or a cheaper fixed allocation one that requires less management, and there’s even an ethical option.
+Check out our article Compare the best and cheapest Lifetime ISA.

 Which is the best Junior ISA?